1623 Pandora Street, Vancouver BC

 Have any questions?

-We are excited to officially announce our third East Vancouver commissary opening soon at 1623 Pandora Street.
-Long-term, this new location will be home to two floors of commissary kitchen space.
-The first floor will open at the end of 2022 and the second floor is slated to open late 2023.
+Coho's third East Vancouver commissary is opening soon at 1623 Pandora Street.
+Long-term, this new location will be home to two floors of commissary kitchen space with the first floor opening in early 2023.

 Pandora will have secure caged dry storage, ample cooler and freezer space in addition to significantly larger stations.
+It also includes a gluten-free section.
 Increased station sizes will result in a reduced number of members working at this location at any given time, giving you the room you need to grow.

 Class 2 Kitchen